AndrewQuinn2020/Histogram-EQ-Small-Practice-Images/README.md

 # Histogram-EQ-Small-Practice-Images
 Tiny (5x5) .bmp images for my classmates to use while trying to implement a histogram EQ.

-Some examples (original, very dark image on the left; post-histogram EQ on the right):
+Some examples (original, very undifferentiated image on the left; post-histogram EQ on the right):

 ![](./big_test_images/test_image_2_000.bmp)